5 promotional pricing strategies for increasing sales

 Shipping costs are a significant culprit behind shoppers jumping ship.
 Per the Baymard Institute, 48% of consumers abandon a cart during online checkout because the extra costs — shipping, taxes and fees — are too high.

-We know that most Shopify merchants can’t absorb their customers’ shipping costs.
+We know that most Shopify merchants can’t absorb customers’ shipping costs.
 And since 58% of consumers will add items to their cart to qualify for free shipping, set a minimum purchase requirement to meet them halfway.

 Make sure the threshold isn’t an arbitrary number infringing on profits.
 Once again, do the calculations.

-Create, manage, and track your email marketing—without leaving Shopify.
+create, manage, and track your email marketing—without leaving Shopify.

 Seguno is the top-rated email solution built exclusively for Shopify.
 Grow your sales with high-performing newsletters, email automation campaigns, and integrations with Facebook, Instagram, banners, pop-ups and more.
 Build and send engaging emails in our easy-to-use editor and take email creation to the next level with our Canva integration.
 Automate your email marketing and drive more revenue with welcome campaigns, checkout abandonment, post-purchase automations, tag triggers and more.

-Sign up for email marketing tips, resources, and industry insights to help your Shopify store grow.
+get weekly email marketing tips, resources, and industry insights to help your Shopify store grow.